artyompal/tpu_models/README.md

 ### Infer predictions

-When you have downloaded you model from the cloud, you can run the inference on your GPU like this.
+When you have downloaded your model from the cloud, you can run the inference on your GPU like this.
 I use Docker to take care of TensorFlow and CUDA, but it's not necessary:
 ```bash
 ./docker_run.sh python inference.py PREDICTIONS.PKL MODEL_DIR
 ```